Sölvi Ottesen: SønderjyskE

 Following his spell in Sweden, Sölvi signed a three-year contract with SønderjyskE of the Danish Superliga in the summer of 2008.
 The move was reportedly cost "close to one million DKK.
 Swedish kronor - about 800,000 kr".

 Ottesen made his SønderjyskE debut, starting the whole game, in a 2–0 loss against AC Horsens in the opening game of the season.
 In a 1–1 draw against FC Copenhagen on 4 August 2008, Ottesen started the whole match, as his performance earned him a Man of the Match by Ekstrabladet.
 In a follow–up match against Vejle on 11 August 2008, setting up the club's opening goal of the game, in a 2–1 loss.
 He scored his first goal for the club, in a 2–1 loss against Aalborg three weeks later on 31 August 2008.
 Since joining the club, Ottesen quickly established himself in the starting eleven, playing in the centre–back position.
-It wasn't until on 8 April 2009 when he scored his second goal of the season, in a 2–1 loss against F.C.
+On 8 April 2009 he scored his second goal of the season, in a 2–1 loss against F.C.
 Copenhagen.
 Ottesen later scored two more goals against Odense BK and Esbjerg, win against them saw SønderjyskE avoid relegation.
 Despite being sidelined on five occasions during the 2008–09 season, he went on to make twenty–seven appearances and scoring four times in all competitions.